sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 operating temperature
 battery life

-42. Cost Research
+## 42. Cost Research
-This is extremely important because the PS specifically asks for a cost-effective solution.
+This is essential because the PS specifically asks for a cost-effective solution.
 Create a BOM:

 | Component | Quantity | Estimated cost |